France: a two-fold approach helps secure healthy and vibrant lavender

 The scent of lavender conveys so much of what our customers like to say about their products: clean and fresh, with a subtle herbal note, it evokes the countryside and feelings of nature.
-But the traditional source of French lavender, in Provence, has suffered in recent years.
+But the traditional source of French lavender in Provence has suffered in recent years.
 Farmers have had to adapt to new conditions as disease has weakened the crop and threatened the stability of the supply.

-Maxence, Givaudan’s category manager, explains how the Company saw the need for action to ensure this key natural ingredient would continue to enrich the palette of our perfumers for years to come.
+Maxence, Givaudan’s category manager, explains how the Company saw the need for action to ensure that this key natural ingredient would continue to enrich the palette of our perfumers for years to come.
 The answer is to source for shared value ‒ to breathe new life into the industry in a way that benefits the producers and our customers.

 “A two-fold approach was necessary: first it was important to engage directly with the lavender producers to secure a stable and long-term supply; second to work together, with the help of scientific researchers, to combat the effects of disease.”

 The initial step, says Maxence, was to form a partnership with France Lavande, a cooperative of lavender and lavandin oil producers in the region.
 “Under the agreement, the members sell to Givaudan through the cooperative and are assured of constant sales, which has brought some welcome stability to the local industry.
 The partnership initially encouraged more producers to join the cooperative and membership has now stabilised at the 100 mark.”

 Maxence says the link with the cooperative has enabled Givaudan to develop a genuinely collaborative relationship with the lavender oil producers.